 JMSA at AUC is a growing, enthusiastic community of students and faculty members who meet regularly to support Jewish life at AUC.
 It is a student run association that functions to bring Jewish awareness to the campus unite students of Jewish and other faiths, as well as interacting with the local community in St. Maarten.
 JMSA networks with other religious, cultural, and political, community and social organizations.
 JMSA performs community service, holds information sessions, as well as social and holiday gatherings.
 JMSA educates students on the integration between medical and Jewish religious values.
 We invite anyone who is interested to join us.
 All are welcome!

-The journal club provides a forum for students to keep abreast of new developments in the medical field.
+The Frontline club provides a forum for students to keep abreast of new developments in the medical field.
 Our goal is to equip students with competencies related to literacy in medical research/science.
 We provide a venue for students and faculty to interact, discuss and question ideas.
-The journal club also is involved in fostering interest of scientific pursuits in the island's youth through its volunteer activities.
+The frontline club also is involved in fostering interest of scientific pursuits in the island's youth through its volunteer activities.

 We are a chapter of the National Latino Medical Student Association.
 LMSA promotes the Latino culture in the field of medicine and in the AUC community, educates medical students on Latino health issues, advocates for Latino medical students, assists in the recruitment and retention of Latino medical students, inspires members of the organization to achieve academic excellence, enforces awareness of the need for bilingual medical doctors, creates awareness of the Latino culture, concerns, issues and future in medicine, provides a bridge between the Latino community and other cultures that populate AUC, and to promotes outreach to the Latino community in the surrounding area.